moorara/kops-aws/README.md

 ./kops.sh create
 ```

-If no error, you can run the following command to actaully deploy the cluster:
+If no error, you can run the following command to actually deploy the cluster:

 ```
 ./kops.sh update